goatshriek/wrapture/docs/examples/basic/README.md

 ```

 For most elements within Wrapture, you may also specify an `includes` list of
 header files necessary for the element, in this case the struct.
-Doing this for
+You can make
+this field a list of files if you need more than one for a given element.
+Doing
-each element will result in more efficient header lists and compilation times in
+this for each element will result in more efficient header lists and compilation
-some cases, but this can be tedious.
-Specifying this at the class level, as we
+times in some cases, but this can be tedious.
+Specifying this at the class
-do above, is easier and less verbose.
+level, as we do above, is easier and less verbose.

 Next, we describe our only constructor function.
 We'll do this by specifying
 its name, parameters, and return type: